picomet/picomet/docs/source/comet.rst

 safe
 ~~~~

-Mark a string as safe for use in HTML.
+Mark a string as safe for use as raw HTML.

 .. code-block:: html